saeyslab/multivap/README.md

 * `frac`.
 Maximum fraction of GPU memory to use.
 * `eta`.
 Maximum $\ell_\infty$ perturbation budget for adversarial attacks.

-You should be able to directly run our code for MNIST, Fashion-MNIST and CIFAR-10 if you have all of the dependencies.
+Note that the command-line script will generate a Markdown report under `reports/module.md` where `module` is the module name (in this case, `cifar10`) as well as several plots in the directory `plots/`.
+You should be able to directly run our code for MNIST, Fashion-MNIST and CIFAR-10 if you have all of the dependencies and if the `plots` and `reports` directories exist.
 The SVHN and Asirra data sets are not included in Keras and should be downloaded separately:

 * [Download link for SVHN](http://ufldl.stanford.edu/housenumbers/)
 * [Download link for Asirra](https://www.microsoft.com/en-us/download/details.aspx?id=54765)